qualityshepherd/brine/posts/grave_tea.md

 - **Remember** why their memory ends at sunset and what that means
 - **Make a deal** with Lady Veshra's spirit, the wraiths, or the Steep Mage

-### TWISTS
+### TWIST

-Play multiple sessions where characters are different factions meeting in the cemetery.
-Use the robed figure as a persistent oracle who serves tea to all who arrive, neutral in the conflict.
-The wraiths hunt anyone who disturbs the graves, regardless of intention.
+Breaking the seal on Veshra's coffin releases the **Grief Wraiths** (`Guardians of the Stone, Sorrowful Touch, Lingering Cold`).
+They hunt anyone who disturbs the graves, regardless of intention.